alejandro5042/Run-IrcBot/README.md

 }
 ```

 Save this as `hellobot.ps1`.
-Now connect to your IRC server and join the `hellobottest` channel.
-Now you can test your bot!
+To test your bot, connect to your IRC server and join the `hellobottest` channel.
+Now you can run your bot!

 ```PowerShell
 .\Make-Alive.ps1 hellobot ircserver hellobottest